I left the cooked bread behind for Jeff to enjoy with the crew, then I took home and baked the dough we made on set.

 1 tbsp sugar (optional)

 2 cups buttermilk

 1. Hold back 1/2 cup of flour.
 Blend the rest of the flour with the sugar, salt and baking soda.

-3 Pour the buttermilk onto the flour.
-I like to pour it in a circle rather than in the middle of the bowl.
+2. Pour the buttermilk onto the flour.
+I like to pour it in a circle rather than a well the middle of the bowl.
 Mix quickly with a fork and then with your fingers to incorporate the liquid into the flour to make a sticky dough.

-3. Turn the dough onto a floured surface and knead by hand, using the extra 1/2 cup flour as needed to flour your hands and prevent sticking.
+3. Turn the dough onto a floured surface and knead by hand, using the extra 1/2 cup of flour as needed to flour your hands and prevent sticking.
 Work quickly, kneeding as little as necessary to get a soft smooth dough that is no longer sticky, just 1-2 minutes.

 4. Place the ball of dough on a baking sheet and press to flatten the top.
 Slash the dough with a knife, cutting a good 1 inch (2 cm) deep.

-7. Bake at 425F for 35-40 minutes.
+6. Bake at 425F for 35-40 minutes.
 When cooked, the bread will be quite brown and a good tap on the bottom will sound hollow.
-Allow to cool down a few minutes before slicing.
+Allow to cool a few minutes before slicing.
 Eat with butter or jam or both!